Unity-Technologies/MeshSyncDCCPlugins/Plugins~/Docs/en/BuildDCCPlugins.md

 When creating a new release, please do the following, either via CI or manually.

-1. Go to the `Build` folder and build files for distribution (zip) on all supported platforms:
+1. Go to the `Dist` folder and build files for distribution (zip) on all supported platforms:
     ```
     $ cd Plugins~/Dist
     $ ./clean_and_build_dist